Accelerating and enabling convergence of nonlinear solvers for Navier-Stokes equations by continuous data assimilation: The CDA-Picard iteration

 \subsection{Analysis of CDA-Picard}

 We now prove a convergence result for CDA-Picard.
 The convergence is in the weighted $H^1$ norm

-While the convergence analysis for the usual Picard method is in the $H^1$ norm, for CDA-Picard the analysis is done in this similar norm - unless $H$ is very small the $*$-norm is close to the $H^1$ norm, and in practice $H$ is never very small.
-Still, our results shows that CDA both accelerates and enables convergence, even though the comparison of the analysis is not quite apples to apples.
+While the convergence analysis for the usual Picard method is in the $H^1$ norm, for CDA-Picard the analysis is done in this { weighted $H^1$ norm, as this appears to be the natural norm from the analysis.
+If $H$ is very small, the $*$-norm becomes close to the $L^2$ norm.
+Still, our results show} that CDA both accelerates and enables convergence, even though the comparison of the analysis is not quite apples to apples.
 Of course once spatially discretized, all norms are equivalent and so convergence in any norm means convergence in all norms.

 \begin{theorem} Let $u$ be a steady NSE solution and suppose $I_H(u)$ is known.
-If $2C_IH\alpha^2<1$ and $\mu\geq \frac{\nu}{4C_I^2H^2}$, then for any initial guess $u_0$ the CDA-Picard iteration \eqref{CDAPicard} converges to $u$ linearly with rate (at least) $\sqrt{2C_IH}\alpha$:
+If $\sqrt{2}C_IH\alpha^2<1$ and $\mu\geq \frac{\nu}{4C_I^2H^2}$, then for any initial guess $u_0$ the CDA-Picard iteration \eqref{CDAPicard} converges to $u$ linearly with rate (at least) $\sqrt{{\sqrt{2}}C_IH}\alpha$:

 \end{theorem}

 \begin{remark} Theorem \ref{Pcac} shows that convergence is guaranteed for any $\alpha$, provided enough data is available (i.e. $H$ is small enough).
 It also shows that the convergence rate $O(H^{1/2}\alpha)$ is improved by including data measurements. \end{remark}